Unimodular Hausdorff and Minkowski Dimensions: Unimodular Discrete Spaces

-In this paper, the notions of marking and random marking will only be used when the base space $D$ is deterministic.
-The notion of equivariant processes, defined below, extends the definition of marking and will be used when the base space is random.

-\begin{definition} An \defstyle{equivariant process} $\bs Z$ with values in $\Xi$ is a map that assigns to every deterministic discrete space $D$ a random marking $\bs Z_D$ of $D$ satisfying the following properties: \begin{enumerate}[(i)] \item $\bs Z$ is compatible with isomorphisms in the sense that for every isomorphism $\rho:D_1\rightarrow D_2$, the random marking $\bs Z_{D_1} \circ \rho^{-1}$ of ${D_2}$ has the same distribution {as} $\bs Z_{D_2}$. \item For every measurable subset $A\subseteq D'_{*}$, the following function on $\mathcal D_*$ is measurable:
+\begin{definition} An \defstyle{equivariant process} $\bs Z$ with values in $\Xi$ is a map that assigns to every deterministic discrete space $D$ a random marking $\bs Z_D$ of $D$ satisfying the following properties: \begin{enumerate}[(i)] \item $\bs Z$ is compatible with {isometries} in the sense that for every {isometry} $\rho:D_1\rightarrow D_2$, the random marking $\bs Z_{D_1} \circ \rho^{-1}$ of ${D_2}$ has the same distribution {as} $\bs Z_{D_2}$. \item For every measurable subset $A\subseteq D'_{*}$, the following function on $\mathcal D_*$ is measurable: